 Library News's blog

-The library offers over 20 popular titles including Food Network, Macworld, National Geographic, Newsweek, and Rolling Stone.
+The library offers over 60 popular titles including Food Network, Macworld, National Geographic, Newsweek, and Rolling Stone.
 Some of the magazines, such as Newsweek, are only available from the library digitally.
 Access the Zinio Magazine Service here!

 NOTE: Kindle Fire users will need to download the Zinio app directly from the Zinio site here.
 The service is not currently compatible with Nook tablets.